Bolton, Ontario: History

 There were three earlier privately-operated transit services running within Bolton: In 1999 a company named Caledon Transit Incorporated ran a trial bus service in the community.
 In 2006, the growing population of Bolton prompted local resident Darren Parberry to start a second bus service with two routes using leased school buses, called Métis Transit.
 One route ran briefly in 2006.
 Both services ceased operations due to low ridership.
-Later, a private contractor, Voyago, formerly provided bus service in Bolton, but also travelled south to make wider transit connections.
+Later, a private contractor, Voyago, formerly provided the Bolton line bus service, but also travelled south to make wider transit connections.
 Adult cash fares were $4.00 and there were no free transfers with other connecting transit agencies.
 This service was replaced in May 2024 by the present Brampton Transit service.

 Demographics

 As of the 2021 census, the top three ethnic groups in Bolton are Italian (11,480; 43.4%), English (3,540; 13.4%) and Canadian (3,120; 11.8%).